-The referring url may compromise user privacy when a link is clicked.
-However this can be prevented through the referrer <meta> tag, or using the referrerpolicy attribute on hyperlinks.
+When clicking on a link, the referring url can be prevented from being sent through the referrer <meta> tag, or using the referrerpolicy attribute on the hyperlink tag.

 The Referer HTTP header tells the visiting website from where the visitor is coming from.
 This is a part of the request HTTP headers, that can be read by the server.